sbates-idrc/baby-bliss-bot/docs/Llama2FineTuning.md

 ## Evaluate the Generated Sentences from the Fine-tuned Model

-This section describes how to evaluat the generated sentences and compare them with original or expected sentences.
+This section describes how to evaluate the generated sentences and compare them with original or expected sentences.
 It evaluates the generated sentence in these aspects:

 * Semantic Coherence
 * Novelty and Creativity
 * Fluency and Readability

-In the [`jobs/finetune`](../jobs/Llama2/finetune) directory, there are these scripts:
+In the [`jobs/Llama2/finetune`](../jobs/Llama2/finetune) directory, there are these scripts:

 * eval_generated_sentence.py: The script that fine-tunes the downloaded model.
 Common variables to adjust:
   * `sentence_orig`: The original sentence